Captain Matias Cleland at UNH Hockey Media Day

 Cleland: "I think we really learned a lot.
 We learned some really technical things from a team standpoint - what works and what doesn't.
 The most important thing is losing isn't fun (chuckle).
 All the little things that go into it that we really have to do in order to win.
 All those things we've learned and we need to do it every day.
 I think we've been doing that so far."

 Congratulations on being the only captain.
-Is this the first time you've ever played on a team with just a captain and not alternates?
+Is this the first time you've ever played on a team with just one captain and no alternates?